HCMID/HCMID.github.io/academic_conference20/hackathon/index.md

 ### Feeling Accomplished

 Hackathon is a unique experience.
 It is rare for such young students to have the opportunity to read and understand an authentic ancient manuscript-- an opportunity most students will not get until coming to college.
 Additionally, they were able to utilize the same skills that professionals use consistently in their own fields.
 The students left feeling accomplished in their work and their progress, excited to have worked on this project and to eventually see their work published.

+---

+> For more information about MID work to complete a publishable edition of this text, see the presentation for the Academic Symposium, "[Preparing a digital edition of Germanicus](https://hcmid.github.io/academic_conference20/germanicus/)."